weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 - Installed your preferred Weaviate client library, and
 - Know how to connect to your Weaviate instance.

+For JavaScript/TypeScript, you may also need the `node-fetch` library to download the dataset.
+You can install it with `npm install node-fetch`.

 We will be working with [this dataset](https://raw.githubusercontent.com/weaviate-tutorials/quickstart/main/data/jeopardy_tiny.json), which will be loaded directly from the remote URL.

 import WCSWithoutAuthentication from '/_includes/code/wcs.without.authentication.mdx';